-- 13.1(a) Effective on the date of execution of this Agreement, employees with Attendance Rules coverage who are necessarily absent from duty because of an occupational injury, disease or condition as defined in the Workers' Compensation Law shall be eligible for a Workers' Compensation Benefit as modified in this Article.
-This article does not diminish employees' rights under the Workers' Compensation Law.
-Determinations of the Workers' Compensation Board regarding compensability of claims shall be binding upon the parties. - (b) A workers' compensation injury shall mean any occupational injury, disease or condition found compensable as defined in the Workers' Compensation Law. - 13.2 An employee who suffers a compensable occupational injury shall be placed on leave of absence without pay for all absences necessitated by such injury and shall receive the benefit provided by the Workers' Compensation Law. - 13.3(a) Medical Evaluation Network
+13.1(a) Effective on the date of execution of this Agreement, employees with Attendance Rules coverage who are necessarily absent from duty because of an occupational injury, disease or condition as defined in the Workers' Compensation Law shall be eligible for a Workers' Compensation Benefit as modified in this

+Article.
+This Article does not diminish employees' rights under the Workers' Compensation Law.
+Determinations of the Workers' Compensation Board regarding compensability of claims shall be binding upon the parties.

-Effective on the date of execution of this Agreement, a statewide network of evaluating physicians will be selected by the State Insurance Fund, which will act as the third party administrator for the PS&T Medical Evaluation Network until such time as a permanent third party administrator is selected pursuant to Section 13.3(m).
-Employees who elect to participate in the medical evaluation network program shall attend all scheduled medical exams.
+- (b) A workers' compensation injury shall mean any occupational injury, disease or condition found compensable as defined in the Workers' Compensation Law. - 13.2 An employee who suffers a compensable occupational injury shall be placed on leave of absence without pay for all absences necessitated by such injury and shall receive the benefit provided by the Workers' Compensation Law. - 13.3 Medical Evaluation Network - (a) Effective July 1, 1993, a statewide network of evaluating physicians will be selected by the State Insurance Fund, which will act as the third party administrator for the PS&T Medical Evaluation Network.
+Employees who elect to participate in the Medical Evaluation Network Program shall attend all scheduled medical exams.
 Medical evaluation network physicians make determinations on an employee's degree of disability and prognosis for full recovery.
-Eligible employees who elect to participate in the medical evaluation program shall be placed on leave without pay and will receive the benefits provided by the Workers' Compensation Law and the added benefits provided by this Article.
-Such employees shall also be eligible for a mandatory alternate duty assignment pursuant to section 13.5.
-Employees who elect not to participate in the medical evaluation network program will receive only the benefits provided by Section 13.2.

-(b) Employees electing to participate in the medical evaluation network program may be eligible for payments, for a period not to exceed nine months per injury, in addition to the statutory wage benefit provided pursuant to the Workers' Compensation Law.
-Supplemental payments will be paid to employees whose disability is classified by the evaluating physicians as "total" or "marked", and where a Workers' Compensation Law wage payment is less than 60% of pre-disability wages, so that the total of the statutory payment and the supplemental payment provided by this article equals 60% of their pre-disability gross wages.
-The pre-disability wages are gross wages, defined as the sum of base annual salary, location pay, geographic differential, shift differential and inconvenience pay, received as of the date of the disability.
+Eligible employees who elect to participate in the Medical Evaluation Network Program shall be placed on leave without pay and will receive the benefits provided by the Workers' Compensation Law and the added benefits provided by this Article.
+Such employees shall also be eligible for a mandatory alternate duty assignment pursuant to Section 13.5.
+Employees who elect not to participate in the Medical Evaluation Network Program will receive only the benefits provided by Section 13.2. - (b) Employees electing to participate in the Medical Evaluation Network Program may be eligible for payments, for a period not to exceed nine months per injury, in addition to the statutory wage benefit provided pursuant to the Workers' Compensation Law.
+Supplemental payments will be paid to employees whose disability is classified by the evaluating physicians as "total" or "marked," and where a Workers' Compensation Law wage payment is less than 60 percent of pre-disability wages, so that the total of the statutory payment and the supplemental payment provided by this Article equals 60 percent of their pre-disability gross wages.
+The pre-disability gross wages are defined as the sum of base annual salary, location pay, geographic differential, shift differential and inconvenience pay, received as of the date of the disability.